 Pay the Italy tourism visa fee.
 Once you submit your application, you have to pay the visa processing fee.
-The fee for all short-stay Schengen visas is the dame, so is Italy.
+The fee for all short-stay visas is the “same,” for instance, Italy’s cultural visa.

 Adults have to pay €80.
 The 6-12 Minors will pay €40, and under six minors are free-charge.
 Please remember that if you don’t get a visa, your fee is non-refundable.

 Wait for Processing.
-Once you finished your interview and paid fees, wait for processing.
+Once you have finished your interview and paid your fees, wait for processing.
 Italy visa processing takes about 2-3 weeks.
 Yet, it might get longer.
 It depends on: